Wolnosciowiec-Archive/deployer/README.md

 Heroku Deploy
 =============

-Handles incoming web-hooks from github and starts a deployment on Heroku.
+Handles incoming web-hooks from eg. github and starts a deployment.

 Features:
 - Multiple applications